laurentvv/pdf-ocr-ai/README.md

 ## Dependencies

-- `openai`: For API communication with LM Studio
+- `openai`: For API communication with AI providers
 - `PyMuPDF`: For PDF processing and image extraction
 - `tqdm`: For progress bar visualization